chocofamilyme/laravel-eventsauce/readme.md

 EVENTSAUCE_TABLE=domain_messages
 ```

-### Default Snapshot Table
+#### Default Snapshot Table

-The default table name use to store snapshots can be set with the `EVENTSAUCE_SNAPSHOT_TABLE` env variable:
+The default table name used to store snapshots can be set with the `EVENTSAUCE_SNAPSHOT_TABLE` env variable:

 ```dotenv
 EVENTSAUCE_SNAPSHOT_TABLE=snapshots